 United States

-Larry Wheels, born Larry Williams, is a US-based strength athlete who built one of the largest followings in the strength sports space by competing — and…
+Larry Wheels — born Larry Williams — is a United States-based strength athlete who has built one of the largest fitness followings in the world by competing across multiple disciplines: raw powerlifting, bodybuilding, strongman, and, more recently, arm wrestling.

 11.6M